Family: Family of choice

-The term family of choice, also sometimes referred to as "chosen family" or "found family", is common within the LGBT community, veterans, individuals who have suffered abuse, and those who have no contact with biological "parents".
+The term family of choice, also sometimes referred to as "chosen family" or "found family", is common within the LGBT community, veterans, individuals who have suffered abuse, and those who have no contact with their biological parents.
 It refers to the group of people in an individual's life that satisfies the typical role of family as a support system.
 The term differentiates between the "family of origin" (the biological family or that in which people are raised) and those that actively assume that ideal role.

 The family of choice may or may not include some or all of the members of the family of origin.
 This family is not one that follows the "normal" familial structure like having a father, a mother, and children.
-This is family is a group of people that rely on each other like a family of origin would.
+This is family as a group of people that rely on each other like a family of origin would.
 This terminology stems from the fact that many LGBT individuals, upon coming out, face rejection or shame from the families they were raised in.
 The term family of choice is also used by individuals in the 12 step communities, who create close-knit "family" ties through the recovery process.

 As a family system, families of choice face unique issues.
 Without legal safeguards, families of choice may struggle when medical, educational or governmental institutions fail to recognize their legitimacy.
 If members of the chosen family have been disowned by their family of origin, they may experience surrogate grief, displacing anger, loss, or anxious attachment onto their new family.